Buy to Let Mortgage Multiple Occupancy

 Also, it may be beneficial to be aware of the changes to how the buy to let mortgage market is regulated.
 These changes may make it more difficult for landlords to secure buy to let mortgages for multiple occupancy properties.

-Lenders will implement a stricter affordibility stress test.
+Lenders will implement a stricter affordability stress test.
 This will require landlords to show lenders that they can afford the mortgage repayments in the event that interest rates hit 5.5%.

-To ensure landlords have an additional cushion for their mortgages payments, lenders will require landlords with multiple occupancy properties to have a rental coverage ratio of at least 170%.
+To ensure landlords have an additional cushion for their mortgage payments, lenders will require landlords with multiple occupancy properties to have a rental coverage ratio of at least 170%.

 We work with the majority of UK lenders, and have access to exclusive buy to let mortgage deals for HMOs that are not available on the high street, which means we can make that process of finding a HMO buy to let mortgage that bit easier.

-To find more information about buy to let mortgages for HMOs why not call us today on 0117 403 4222, or fill in our online contact form to request a call-back for a free initial consultation with one of our advisers.
+To find more information about buy to let mortgages for HMOs, why not call us today on 0117 403 4474, or fill in our online contact form to request a call-back for a free initial consultation with one of our advisers.